dirigeants/klasa/tutorials/CreatingCustomArguments.md

-One of the best features from Klasa's (and Komada's) usage is that you can extend its functionality by adding new types, to achieve that, we will use our {@link Extendable}s.
+One of the best features from Klasa's (and Komada's) usage is that you can extend its functionality by adding new types.
+To achieve this, we will use our {@link Extendable}s.
 We will create an empty extendable, called `emoji.js`, and aim it to Klasa:

 > **Note**: The following argument type type is already included in klasa, and is just an explanation of how it works.